 Several people have been interested in taking a special project, instead of the final in the course.
 If you propose to work out in detail some group-theory needed for your own research (but you have not taken the time to master the theory), that would be ideal.
+Random examples of interesting topics (i.e., something that Predrag would like to learn from you:) -

-- 1. Here is an example of what an interesting topic would be (i.e., something that Predrag would like to learn from you:) the talk by David Weitz on melting of crystal lattices.
-Can you do a calculation on a Wigner lattice or a graphene, or a silicon carbide polytype used as a substrate in our graphene lab (ask Claire Berger about it), using our group theory methods as applied to space groups (2-or 3-D lattices)? - 2.
+- 1. The talk by David Weitz on melting of crystal lattices.
+Can you do a calculation on a Wigner lattice or a graphene, or a silicon carbide polytype used as a substrate in our graphene lab (ask Claire Berger about it), using our group theory methods as applied to space groups (2- or 3-D lattices)? - 2.
 If you are really wild about string theory, then you can read Giles and Thorn [5] Lattice approach to string theory, and write up what you have learned as the project report.
 The Giles-Thorn (GT) discretization of the worldsheet begins with a representation of the free closed or open string propagator as a light-cone worldsheet path integral defined on a lattice.
 The sequel Papathanasiou and Thorn [11] Worldsheet propagator on the lightcone worldsheet lattice gives in Appendix B 2D lattice Neumann open string, Dirichlet open string, and closed string propagators.
-Discrete Green's functions are explained, for example, by Chung and Yau [2] who give explicitly, in their Theorem 6, a 2-dimensional lattice Green's function for a rectangular region R^[\ell_1 × \ell_2].
-The paper is cited over 100 times, maybe there is a better, more up-to-date one to read in that list.
+Discrete Green's functions are explained, for example, by Chung and Yau [2] who give explicitly, in their Theorem 6, a 2-dimensional lattice Green's function for a rectangular region $R^{[\ell_1 \times \ell_2]}$.
+The paper is cited over 100 times, maybe there is a better, more up-to-date one to read in that list. - 3.
+3-springs system of sect.
+7.1.